 - 7 Quotes

 Also along the coast is Casterly Rock, the seat of House Lannister, a fortress carved out of a massive hill of solid rock.
 Near the Rock is Lannisport, a port and one of the largest cities of Westeros.
 Three days ride from the Rock is the village of Oxcross.
-Hills and mountain ranges are spread throughout the westerlands, with inland castles near the Rock including Ashemark and Sarsfield, as well as the ruins of Castamere and Tarbeck Hall.
+Inland castles near the Rock including Ashemark and Sarsfield, as well as the ruins of Castamere and Tarbeck Hall.

 The southern westerlands contain more flatland than the rest of the country and includes Cornfield and the forest by Crakehall Castle.
 The Ocean Road leads south from the Rock past Crakehall to Old Oak and Highgarden in the Reach.
 Also located in the westerlands are Greenfield and Wyndhall.